Radio Hall of Fame: Controversies

 The online public selection of Focus on the Family's radio program for induction in the NRHOF caused gay-rights activists to protest the induction ceremony in Chicago on November 8, 2008.

 "Since 2011 the public has been shut out of the Radio Hall of Fame voting process despite requirements that the steering committee consider recommendations from the public, announce multiple nominees in four categories, and conduct public voting online.
 Instead, the steering committee announced each year's inductees as a fait accompli," wrote Robert Feder in June 2015 as NRHOF chairman Kraig Kitchin announced the return of public voting.
-In 2011, the NRHOF made headlines by inducting former U.S. president Ronald Reagan, "whose radio career spanned only five years as a sportscaster in Iowa in the 1930s," Feder reported, although Reagan also appeared on radio programs as an actor and established a practice of giving a weekly radio address which was continued by his successors.
+In 2011, the NRHOF made headlines by inducting former U.S. president Ronald Reagan, "whose radio career spanned only five years as a sportscaster in Iowa in the 1930s," Feder reported, although Reagan also appeared on radio programs as an actor and gave a weekly radio address as president, a tradition continued by his successors.

 An August 2016 article posted on the website Chicagoland Radio and Media that centered on further controversies surrounding Bruce DuMont's personal life and his presidency of the Museum of Broadcast Communications stated that he "finally succumbed to pressure" when he stepped down as the NRHOF's chairman in 2014.

 Howard Stern, one of the most highly rated and visible figures in radio since the 1980s, has been vocally critical of the NRHOF.
 He has regularly made it a focus of his jokes, lampooning the fact that the entire nomination and selection process appeared to be controlled by Bruce DuMont, the sole authority appointing the panel for the selection process.
 Stern has stated he would reject any offer to join the NRHOF, and further said, "There is no Radio Hall of Fame.
 It's just a guy in his basement giving out awards.
 His name is Bruce DuMont, and he has nothing to do with radio other than the fact that his family made radios years ago."
 On June 28, 2012, Robert Feder reported that the "most conspicuous and embarrassing omission to the Radio Hall of Fame finally will be corrected this fall when Howard Stern is inducted."

 Inductees

-There are 302 members of the Radio Hall of Fame, including nine in the Class of 2021.
+Current members of the Radio Hall of Fame, including eight in the Class of 2023.